Mapping GENERIC hydrodynamics into Carter's multifluid theory: Recovering the GENERIC theory

 To complete our analysis, we only need to verify that equations \eqref{lastequations} and \eqref{lastequations2} are indeed the dissipative equations of motion of the GENERIC theory.
 To this end, let us set $\Xi=n/\tau$, where $\tau$ is the heat relaxation time.
 Then, \eqref{lastequations} and \eqref{lastequations2} become

 which indeed coincide with equations (73) and (75) of \cite{OttingerSoloHeat1998}.
 This completes the correspondence between the GENERIC and the multifluid theory.
-Note that no approximation has been made, meaning that the ``dictionary'' is exact in the fully non-linear regime.
+Note that no approximation was made, meaning that the ``dictionary'' is exact in the fully non-linear regime.
+For completeness, we summarise the GENERIC equations in appendix \ref{appenDonae}.